0xPxt/0xPxt.github.io/_posts/2020-03-12-Reverse-Engineering-Objects.md

 In ARM, `r11` is the **base pointer**, so what is happening in here is that we are storing in `r0` the address of the pointer to `mo` (and you can verify this by looking at line 16, which shows how `r11 - 0x12` is where `mo.num` is located).

-Once arrived at this point, I have to admit that there is something that I have been hiding from you.
-This is not a trustworthy method to detect if we are dealing with an object.
-It would be reliable if we had the source code available, but the truth is we probably won’t in real life.
+Once arrived at this point, I have to admit that there is something that I have been hiding from you. <u>This is not a trustworthy method to detect if we are dealing with an object.</u> It would be reliable if we had the source code available, but the truth is we probably won’t in real life.

 The method is flawed because it assumes that the function that is called is not expecting any argument, but what if that argument is a struct?